calipho-sib/nextprot-docs/news/2022/06/16/New release with Dravet syndrome variants and function predictions.md

 ##New predictions of protein functions

-Function predictions for entries NX_ ... are now available.
-Some of these were proposed by the University of Geneva Bachelor students who took part in the 2022 edition of the (Data mining for protein function prediction: Fonctionathon)[https://www.unige.ch/innovations-pedagogiques/innovations/fonctionathon] course.
+Function predictions for 48 new entries are now available, bringing the total number of entries with predictions to 80.
+Some were proposed by Bachelor students who took part in the 2022 edition of the (Data mining for protein function prediction: Fonctionathon)[https://www.unige.ch/innovations-pedagogiques/innovations/fonctionathon] course at the University of Geneva.

-The total number of entries for which one or more function(s) have been predicted is now ?.
-All entries with function predictions are listed in the (functional proteome project)[https://www.nextprot.org/about/functional-proteome-project] page.
+All entries with function predictions are listed (here)[https://www.nextprot.org/proteins/search?listId=RGGSN4W1] page.